ros-hybrid-behaviour-planner/so_coordinator/README.md

 Module option includes class Option which allows to store the options defined in so_expert_knowledge.yaml as python class objects.

-The class is fairly simple and solely contains two variables:
+The class is fairly simple and solely contains three variables:

 ```python
 class Option(object):